Slovakia buying two million Sputnik vaccines from Russia

 The country, which has the highest per-capita death rate related to COVID-19 in the past week, according to the Our World in Data website, is following Hungary in rolling out the Russian vaccine even though it lacks approval for emergency use in the European Union.

+“Given COVID-19 does not have any geo-political inclination and it is not about politics, but solely about protecting health and lives, we think that it is really right to buy also the Russian vaccine, a reliable vaccine,” Matovic said.

-Slovakia’s Health Minister Marek Krajci said he would approve the vaccine’s use later on Monday and the country could start using them for volunteers in two weeks at the earliest, after inspecting the first batches, he said.
+Health Minister Marek Krajci said he would approve the vaccine’s use and the country could start using the shots for volunteers in two weeks at the earliest, after inspecting the first batches.

+The vaccine should be available for all age groups, officials said.
+In the first shipment, 200,000 doses arrived.

 The country of 5.5 million has reported more than 2,000 daily cases on average over the past week.
 Deaths have climbed to 7,270.